-Our compensation committee oversees the design and development of our executive compensation programs and determines CEO compensation consistent with the overall objectives of the program, as described below.
-The compensation committee also approves compensation for our named executive officers (the "NEOs") other than the CEO (the "other NEOs").
-In addition, all members of the compensation committee were independent directors under Rule 10C-1 under the Exchange Act.
+Our compensation committee oversees the design and development of our executive compensation program and determines CEO compensation consistent with the overall objectives of the program, as described below.
+The compensation committee also approves compensation for our executive officers other than the CEO.
+In addition, all members of the compensation committee are independent directors under Rule 10C-1 under the Exchange Act.